tmhglnd/mercury-playground/README.md

 **AND MANY MORE (TO COME...)**

 The browser playground does not have exactly the same functionality as the original Mercury environment running in Max8.
 See below the differences.
 You may also encounter some discrepancies in syntax and in the documentation.
 Please report issues if you find any so they can be fixed.
+Every item with a `*` is only available in the browser version.

 - [x] tempo
 - [x] scale